prestodb/presto/presto-docs/src/main/sphinx/language/types.rst

 ``HyperLogLog``
 ^^^^^^^^^^^^^^^

-A HyperLogLog sketch allows efficient computation of :func:`approx_distinct`.
+A HyperLogLog sketch allows efficient computation of :func:`!approx_distinct`.
 It starts as a sparse representation, switching to a dense representation when it becomes more efficient.

 .. _p4hyperloglog_type: